openstack/keystone/doc/source/configuration.rst

 --------------

-Many environments typically have user and group information in directories that are accessable by LDAP.
+Many environments typically have user and group information in directories that are accessible by LDAP.
 This information is for read-only use in a wide array of applications.
 Prior to the Havana release, we could not deploy Keystone with read-only directories as backends because Keystone also needed to store information such as projects, roles, domains and role assignments into the